 The acidifying properties (the aspects you need to be concerned about to prevent pregnancy) were only seen up to 2 hours after insertion or until vaginal intercourse was performed so you will need to reinsert an additional dose IMMEDIATELY BEFORE OR UP TO 1 HOUR BEFORE each time you anticipate any additional vaginal intercourse and/or insemination.
 Do Not rely on the fact that you see/may see gel still present, it will not be protective after sex or 1 hour has passed.

-Side Note: This is also where my theory of why this product isn’t the greatest at BV control.
+Side Note: This is also where my theory of why this product isn’t the greatest as a BV treatment.
 There is some data that shows it helps reduce the susceptibility to BV infections and this is due to the acidification of the vagina, however since the acidification only lasts a little while, the gel may not gain much traction in the realm of BV prevention (in my opinion).
 Inserting the product every couple of hours will only raise the experience rate of side effects.
 Current clinical studies have shown it is almost totally non-effective at treating an ACTIVE infection.
 I will say, though, that it may be helpful for those who have positive BV test results every month due to the vaginal pH raising above 4.5-5.0 during the ovulatory phase when the egg white discharge creates this higher pH environment in order to be more hospitable to sperm motility and facilitate impregnation.
 This cycle can be caused by depleted beneficial bacteria due to genetics, hormone levels, or regular antibiotic use.
 Essentially, this gel can help prevent BV infections, but it will not cure one.
 However Evofem is currently conducting trials for a product that uses similar ingredient ratios to acidify the vagina in order to help prevent BV infections and STI’s.
 I hope they are able to get some traction in this area as it is desperately needed.
 I have linked to their website below if you want to check out what they have going in the research department.
+I truly hope they can make the BV control product viable.